exercism/v3/languages/elixir/exercises/concept/anonymous-functions/.docs/hints.md

 ### 1. Create an adder

-- return an anonymous function which adds the parameter from the anonymous function to the parameter passed in to `Secret.secret_add/1`
+- Return an anonymous function which adds the parameter from the anonymous function to the parameter passed in to `Secret.secret_add/1`

 ### 2. Create a subtractor

-- return an anonymous function which subtracts the parameter passed in to `Secret.secret_subtract/1` from the parameter from the anonymous function.
+- Return an anonymous function which subtracts the parameter passed in to `Secret.secret_subtract/1` from the parameter from the anonymous function.

 ### 3. Create a multiplier

-- return an anonymous function which multiplies the parameter from the anonymous function to the parameter passed in to `Secret.secret_multiply/1`
+- Return an anonymous function which multiplies the parameter from the anonymous function to the parameter passed in to `Secret.secret_multiply/1`

 ### 4. Create a divider